olesk75/xComfortAPI/README.md

     my_house = xComfortAPI(url, username, password, verbose=verbose)  # We get a SHC instance, which contains the session ID zones = my_house.get_zone_devices()
 	my_house.show_zones(zones)

+	# We get the zone ("hz_1") and id ("xCo:5355820_u0") above
+	my_house.switch('hz_1', 'xCo:5355820_u0', 'off')  # Switches off living room lights
 ```

 ####Current status:
 The xComfort API is active development.
-It currently reads values fine, but
-I've run into a snag when trying to write them back.
-The API also needs more
+The API needs more functions for
-functions for standard operations, especially for more easily manipulating
+standard operations, especially for more easily manipulating single devices.
-single devices.
 The good news that the basic functionality works well and is
 reasonably robust, so hopefully soon...

 ###FAQ